boissonnat/boissonnat.github.io/_posts/recipes/2015-05-13-deploy-ror-application-on-apache-with-capistrano.md

 ---

-This tutorial suppose that you already have a working installation of an Apache server.
+This tutorial assumes that you already have a working installation of an Apache server.

 ### Install Phusion Passenger